National Climate Capability

 The Met Office Hadley Centre is home to some of the world's foremost climate scientists.
 Our team includes experts in monitoring and modelling global and regional climate variability, change and impacts over months, seasons, decades and centuries.

 The Met Office Hadley Centre scientists carry out a programme of climate science research relevant to UK Government policy: the Met Office Hadley Centre Climate Programme.
-Funded by the Department of Energy and Climate Change (DECC) and the Department for Environment, Food and Rural Affairs (Defra), the research produces scientific analysis and advice to inform UK Government decisions, as well as the underpinning science that supports the National Climate Capability.
+Funded by the Department of Business, Energy and Industrial Strategy (BEIS) and the Department for Environment, Food and Rural Affairs (Defra), the research produces scientific analysis and advice to inform UK Government decisions, as well as the underpinning science that supports the National Climate Capability.
 It also enables us to provide policy-relevant research.

 The National Climate Capability is the vital service we provide to help society understand climate variability and change; it also enables the UK Government to respond to any risks or opportunities arising from it.
 The National Climate Capability draws on our policy-focused Climate Programme, the expertise of Met Office Hadley Centre climate scientists, our well established national and international partnerships and the Met Office's extensive experience in helping to build national resilience to weather events.